gswallow/whatsinstalled/README.md

 ## Installation

 For simplicity's sake, I install the Sinatra components on the same box where etcd is installed.
 The agent gets installed on all of the servers that I want to monitor.
-See the whichsapp Chef cookbook at https://github.com/gswallow/whichsapp-chef.
+See the whatsinstalled Chef cookbook at https://github.com/gswallow/whatsinstalled-chef.

 To configure the agent, pass in some attributes (probably through the node's role):

 ```
 default_attributes(
-  'whichsapp' => {
+  'whatsinstalled' => {
     'apps' => {
       'web' => '/var/www/apps/ascent-web/current',
       'compute_runner' => '/var/scripts/compute-runner/current'